 Combining these ingredients creates a volatile reaction, often leading to explosions during the manufacturing process.
 These toxic chemicals also result in dangerous byproducts that can cause severe physical harm and environmental damage.

 Crystal meth is a form of meth that is made using highly toxic and flammable chemicals.
-This substance is illicitly made by incorporating a series of chemical reactions involving pseudoephedrine or ephedrine and added to a solvent like gasoline, then exposed to high temperatures to crystallize.
+This substance is illicitly made by incorporating a series of chemical reactions involving pseudoephedrine or ephedrine, added to a solvent like gasoline, and then exposed to high temperatures to crystallize.

 This process is extremely dangerous due to the high risk of explosion and the toxicity of the chemicals involved.
 The resulting meth is a potent stimulant that can cause severe addiction and health issues.
 Inhaling fumes from meth production can cause permanent respiratory issues as well as skin and eye damage.